When you create rule associations, you can map the input and output fields of the data enhancement rule to the business entity fields.

 •When you map output fields to relationship nodes for a classification requirement, you can't assign static values to the relationship nodes.

-Guidelines for field mappings
+Guidelines for mapping fields

 When you configure rule associations for data enrichment in Business 360 Console, consider the following guidelines to map input and output fields: